Milk kefir can be made with a variety of milks (from animals or vegetables.) Learn how to make kefir at home and benefit from this probiotic beverage.

-Add your grains to a glass container and pour in your milk with them.
-Stir them together and cover the container to keep bugs and dust out.
+- Cover the container to keep bugs and dust out.
 You can cover it with a cloth and rubber band.
-If you instead seal your jar with a tight lid, your kefir will become more carbonated.)
+If you instead seal your jar with a tight lid, your kefir will become more carbonated.

-Let your milk ferment with the grains outside of the refrigerator for about 24 hours.
+- Let your milk ferment with the grains at room temperature for about 24 hours.
 You can check on your kefir periodically to see if the whey is separating from the milk kefir, and shake the jar if you remember to help the process along.

 Juices fermented with kefir grains become fizzy.
 The grains can be harmed in the process, though, so it is good to use excess grains just in case.
 Once you start making kefir often, that shouldn't be a problem because the kefir grains multiply quickly when cultured in milk.

-You can drink it as is, sweeten it, strain it to make a thicker kefir, or strain it even more to make a kefir cream cheese.
+If you strain it with a cloth, you can make a thicker kefir; in fact, you can get it thick enough to make a kefir cream cheese.
 (I should show you my process someday.)
 Basically, anything you can do with yogurt, you can do with kefir.

-You can also use it as a buttermilk substitute or use it to kick start other probiotic fermentations, like using the whey for fermenting veggies or making homemade probiotic ketchup (another post?).
+I like to use kefir as a buttermilk substitute or use it to kick start other probiotic fermentations.
+You can use the whey for fermenting veggies or making homemade probiotic ketchup.
 For lots of ideas and more information about kefir, check out Dom's website; it's pretty comprehensive and dedicated to kefir.
 I followed some of his ideas to make even a hard cheese out of kefir that was very similar to Parmesan cheese.
 It was a bit labor intensive, though, so I really only did that once or twice.